Exclusive: Biden campaign tells miners it supports domestic production of EV metals

 President Donald Trump, Biden’s Republican opponent in the Nov.
 3 election, has issued executive orders to encourage U.S. mining.

-In a sign that miners are betting on a friendly reception from Biden, executives at Glencore Plc GLEN.L, which controls PolyMet Mining Corp POM.TO, view its Minnesota copper mine project as a long-term investment and have no plans to scale back if Biden wins, a source familiar with the company's thinking told Reuters.
+In a sign that miners are betting on a friendly reception from Biden, executives at Glencore Plc, which controls PolyMet Mining Corp, view its Minnesota copper mine project as a long-term investment and have no plans to scale back if Biden wins, a source familiar with the company’s thinking told Reuters.

 The project had been considered one that could have been hurt in a Biden administration that mirrored Obama’s environmental stance.